bleung9/calendar/README.md

-To install this calendar app (assuming you don't have Ruby 2.7.1 and Rails 6.0 installed), follow the appropriate set of instructions (Linux or MacOS Catalina):
+To install this calendar app (assuming you don't have Ruby 2.7.1 and Rails 6.0 installed), follow the appropriate set of instructions (Linux or MacOS):

 Ubuntu 20.04